 - How better to harmonise and align donor actions

 Country teams identified practical steps to move forward the PRS process in their own country.
 The intention was that these measures should be informed by the new learning the course brought so as to address underlying problems rather than mere symptoms.
-In addition, these actions plans would benefit from the collective experience of the region, as presented in specific case studies and in the comments and observations made by all course participants.
+In addition, these action plans would benefit from the collective experience of the region, as presented in specific case studies and in the comments and observations made by all course participants.

-At a stock-taking workshop in Berlin in 2008, the joint staff training programme was acknowledged by Train4Dev as one of its most notable successes to-date.
+At a stock-taking workshop in Berlin in 2008, the joint staff training programme was acknowledged by Train4Dev as one of its most notable successes to date.
 After the first four regional workshops, a further nine regional and national workshops had been commissioned across Africa, Asia, Latin America and Eastern Europe and the feedback from participants was overwhelmingly positive.Image © Chris_Barnett_Workshop